Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Encephalitis is an inflammation of the brain that is frequently caused by a viral infection.
-The arboviruses cause encephalitis and are transmitted to people and animals by insects.
+Encephalitis is an inflammation of the brain that is often caused by a viral infection.
+The arboviruses cause encephalitis and are passed on to people and animals by insects.

-While there have been outbreaks in recent years in the United States of several forms of encephalitis, such as West Nile encephalitis and St. Louis encephalitis, travelers abroad are most at risk for Japanese encephalitis and tick-borne encephalitis.
+There have been outbreaks in recent years in the U.S. of several types of encephalitis, such as West Nile encephalitis and St. Louis encephalitis.
+Travelers abroad are most at risk for Japanese encephalitis and tick-borne encephalitis.

 Japanese encephalitis is a mosquito-borne viral disease that occurs mainly in:

-Japanese encephalitis also occurs at a lower frequency in Taiwan, Singapore, and Hong Kong.
-In all of these areas, Japanese encephalitis is primarily a rural disease.
+Japanese encephalitis also occurs less often in Republic of China (Taiwan), Singapore, and Hong Kong.
+In all of these areas, Japanese encephalitis is mainly a rural disease.

-Occurrence of the disease is quite low.
-On average, among persons who are infected by a mosquito bite, only a very few will develop an illness.
-While the majority of persons who are infected develop only mild or no symptoms, among those who develop encephalitis, the consequences are grave.
+On average, among people who are infected by a mosquito bite, only a very few will develop an illness.
+Most people who are infected develop only mild or no symptoms.
+But among people who develop encephalitis, the results are serious.

-Tick-borne encephalitis is a viral infection of the central nervous system transmitted by bites of certain vector ticks.
+Tick-borne encephalitis is a viral infection of the central nervous system passed on by bites of certain ticks.
 The disease occurs in:

-Human infections follow bites of infected Ixodes ricinus ticks, usually in persons who visit or work in forests, fields, or pastures.
-The infection may also be acquired by consuming unpasteurized dairy products from infected cows, goats, or sheep.
+People can be infected by the bite of infected Ixodes ricinus ticks.
+This usually happens in people who visit or work in forests, fields, or pastures.
+You can also get the infection by consuming unpasteurized dairy products from infected cows, goats, or sheep.

-The risk of acquiring the disease is greatest from April through August, when the tick vector is most active.
+The risk of getting the disease is greatest from April through August.
+This is when ticks are most active.

-The arboviruses that cause encephalitis are transmitted to people and animals by insects.
-In rural areas, arboviruses that are carried by mosquitoes or ticks are the most common cause of arboviral infection, which is often mild, but can progress to encephalitis.
+The arboviruses that cause encephalitis are passed on to people and animals by insects.
+In rural areas, arboviruses that are carried by mosquitoes or ticks are the most common cause of arboviral infection.
+The infection is often mild, but it can progress to encephalitis.

 The following are the most common symptoms of encephalitis caused by arboviruses.
-However, each person may experience symptoms differently.
+But each person may have slightly different symptoms.
 Symptoms may include:

-The symptoms of arbovirus encephalitis may resemble other medical conditions or problems.
+The symptoms of arbovirus encephalitis may look like other health conditions or problems.
 Always consult your doctor for a diagnosis.

-A vaccine for Japanese encephalitis is currently available in the United States through most travelers' clinics.
-The Centers for Disease Control and Prevention generally recommends the vaccine only for persons who will travel in rural areas for four weeks or more, except for circumstances where there is a known outbreak of Japanese encephalitis.
+A vaccine for Japanese encephalitis is currently available in the U.S. through most travelers' clinics.
+The CDC generally recommends the vaccine only for people who will travel in rural areas for 4 weeks or more.
+It is also recommended where there is a known outbreak of Japanese encephalitis.

-In addition, travelers should take precautions to prevent insect bites, including the following:
+As a traveler, you should also take steps to prevent insect bites, including the following:

-In addition, travelers to rural areas should bring a portable bednet and apply permethrin, a mosquito repellent/insecticide to both the bednet and clothing.
+If you are traveling to rural areas, bring a portable bednet.
+Use permethrin, a mosquito repellent/insecticide, on both the bednet and clothing.

 Another way to prevent encephalitis is with mosquito control.
-In many emergency situations, the method to achieve maximum results over a wide area is with aerial spraying.
-In many states, aerial spraying may be available in certain locations as a means to control nuisance mosquitoes.
-Such resources can be redirected to areas with virus activity.
+In many emergency cases, the best method is with aerial spraying.
+Many states may use aerial spraying in certain places to control mosquitoes.
+They can also spray in areas where the virus is active.

-Notify your provider if you have the following symptoms:
+Call your healthcare provider if you have the following symptoms:

 Tips to help you get the most from a visit to your health care provider: